richgel999/lzham_codec/README.md

 arithmetic decoding techniques for a new codec that could beat LZX.

 I eventually wrote LZHAM at home after starting at Valve, in bits and pieces as time permitted.
-I knew I couldn't afford to do much arithmetic decoding, because I was targeting the codec for Xbox 360 CPU which had a slow non-pipelined integer multiplier unit.
+I knew I couldn't afford to do much arithmetic decoding, because I was targeting the codec for the Xbox 360's custom PPC CPU which had a slow non-pipelined integer multiplier unit.
 So I knew most of the decoded symbols had to be Huffman coded.
 The entropy coders were first, followed by the match accelerator, then a flexible parser, then a near-optimal parser (first just using plain Dijkstra's algorithm and greatly optimizing/simplifying that).
 I refined this framework over a couple weeks to compete against LZX, then LZMA.

 Competing against LZMA using mostly Huffman coding was a surprisingly difficult task.
 I tuned every aspect of the models and entropy coders to have the